 Make sure to laugh more during the day.
 Be a kid again for a moment.
 Get silly and laugh with your kids or pets.
 Watch a funny movie.
 Read a comic book.
 Look up some jokes.
 Attend a comedy show.
 Laugh at yourself in a positive way and laugh with others.
 Laugh for no reason.
 Try laughter yoga to create more laughter in your life without more reason.
 Read about the benefits of laughter here and start your own laughter-positivity challenge.

 Inflammation is one of the common culprits behind mood disorders.
 Omega-3 fatty acids are healthy fats with anti-inflammatory benefits.
 Research has found an association between omega-3 fatty acids (alpha-linolenic, eicosapentaenoic, docosahexaenoic) and depression and found that supplementation may improve symptoms.
 Increasing your intake of omega-3 fatty acids may reduce your risk and improve your mood (48).

-Foods that are rich in omega-3 fatty acids include salmon, cod liver oil, herring, sardines, anchovies, mackerel, other fish and seafood, algae, hemp seeds, chia seeds, and flax seeds.
+Foods that are rich in omega-3 fatty acids include salmon, cod liver oil, herring, sardines, anchovies, mackerel, other fish and seafood, algae, pasture-raised eggs, grass-fed butter, hemp seeds, chia seeds, and flax seeds.
 However, if your health is compromised, meeting your omega-3 needs may be difficult via diet alone, and you may benefit from supplementation.

 Improve Your Mitochondria: